 There is a river cruise for everyone.
 The variety in the type of cruise may be just as important as the location of the cruise.
 Themed cruises like history, art, wine, knitting, cycling, and Christmas markets are just a few.
 Learn more about your favorite retiree pastime or immerse yourself in a new adventure.

 Retirees are flocking to river cruises to enjoy the amenities, port stops, cultural immersion, and meeting new friends with similar interests.
-It is the perfect getaway for seniors.
+It is the perfect getaway for seniors who want to explore the world one port at a time.

 8. Score Last-Minute Deals